yassine-rd/yassine-rd/README.md

 <pre>
-📚 I'm Currently studying Computer Science at University Haute-Alsace in France 🔭 I have a strong interest in Data Science and Artificial Intelligence 💻 Working on Deep Learning & Web projects
-🌱 Learning about MLOps and Computer Vision stuff
-📬 How to reach me: <a href="mailto:yassine.rodani@gmail.com">yassine.rodani@gmail.com</a>
+📚 I'm Currently studying Computer Science at University Haute-Alsace in France 🔭 I have a strong interest in Data Science and Artificial Intelligence 💻 Working on Deep Learning & Computer Vision projects 🌱 Learning about MLOps and Advanced Computer Vision stuff 📬 How to reach me: <a href="mailto:yassine.rodani@gmail.com">yassine.rodani@gmail.com</a>
 </pre>
 ---